shilohai1/voidr.health/src/blogs/01-ozempic-for-weight-loss.md

 ### With Insurance:
 - Often covered for type 2 diabetes
-- Limited coverage for obesity without comorbidities
+- There is Limited coverage for obesity without comorbidities

 ### Global Access:
-- Canada and UK often prescribe **Wegovy** more than Ozempic for weight loss
+- Canada and UK usually prescribes **Wegovy** more than Ozempic for weight loss
 - Supply shortages reported globally due to demand surge

 ---

 ## Can AI Tools Like Voidr Help Monitor GLP-1 Use?

-Yes — AI platforms like **Voidr Health** can:
+Yes!
+AI platforms like **Voidr Health** can:
 - Analyze symptom patterns (e.g., GI side effects)
 - Flag concerning symptoms like dehydration or pancreatitis signs